 The Tasks screen shows a list of all documents that have been imported into the current project.
-Each task has one of the following two statuses: completed(green) or incomplete(red).

 For assigning a task to an annotator, from the task page select one or more tasks and from the Assign dropdown choose an annotator.
 You can only assign a task to annotators that have already been added to the project.
 For adding an annotator to the project, go to the Setup page and share the project with the annotator by giving him/her the update right.